-Cooperating with a growing safety electronics manufacturer, we worked to migrate Dropbox to SharePoint Online to support the scaling of their systems.
+Cooperating with a growing safety electronics manufacturer, we worked on a Dropbox to SharePoint migration project to support the scaling of their systems.

 The electronics company operates internationally.
 It has seen an upward trend in demand for its products over the past year, resulting in a growing staff base.

 While the increased number of staff has been a measure of the company’s success, it has also seen a greater rate of file and document generation.
 This rate was outpacing what their original setup was designed to support, and therefore they needed to migrate from Dropbox to SharePoint online.

 Files were becoming harder to find and the company was experiencing increasing rates of file duplication and versioning.
 The management, therefore, found that their current structure held a lot of old, archivable data that in turn was raising costs.

 Additionally, managing permissions in Dropbox was proving a complex process.
 In practical terms, much of the restricted content had been moved out to other storage locations.

 Staff had also taken to using other, non-centralised storage locations, such as Google Drive and their PC desktops.
 This resulted not only in poor structure that made finding documentation difficult, but there were also potential data security issues where company information was being stored against personal accounts without appropriate security or password protection.

 Facing this range of challenges, Akita’s consultants advised to migrate Dropbox to SharePoint Online as a way of alleviating issues.

 The company worked closely with Akita’s SharePoint consultants to establish the full requirements for a site structure that could support both its current needs and a similar rate of growth in the future.